Government officials are launching lots of large initiatives related to cultural assets

 - The New Jersey Performing Arts Center in Newark has been targeted for a large-scale expansion, which will include a 45,000-square-foot multipurpose education and community center.
 Additionally, city officials are considering more than six acres of parking lots adjacent to the arts center for development of a mixed-use arts and entertainment district.
 A developer for a public-private partnership will be selected with construction to begin soon after that.

 - City leaders and community groups in Wichita, Kansas, are currently working on a Riverfront Legacy Master Plan.
-The plan calls for renovation of the former downtown library building and the city’s performing arts center.
-Costs have been estimated at $175 million for construction of a new facility that will include a 2,200-seat performance hall, a 240-seat multipurpose events room, a donor lounge, several rehearsal spaces, an expanded lobby, and a space for production of scenery, costumes, props, and tools.
-City officials hope to release a request for proposals (RFP) for site selection and concept development soon.
+The plan calls for possible renovation of the former downtown library building and the city’s performing arts center.
+Costs have been estimated at $175 million for construction of a new facility that would include a 2,200-seat performance hall, a 240-seat multipurpose events room, a donor lounge, several rehearsal spaces, an expanded lobby, and a space for the production of scenery, costumes, props, and tools.
+City officials will release a request for proposals (RFP) for site selection and concept development as soon as decisions are made about whether to proceed or not.

 - The Maritime Heritage Foundation and the North Carolina Division of State History Museums are expanding the North Carolina Maritime Museum in Beaufort.
 The museum is a public-private partnership between the state and two private partner organizations.
 Plans call for building a $60 million 80,000-square-foot facility to be used for exhibition space, maritime programs, junior and adult sailing programs, events, and festivals.